 - Donate/volunteer at a food bank: Food banks need volunteers to sort and distribute food, so see how you can help during the holiday season and beyond.

-- Write letters to essential workers, the elderly, and the incarcerated: These folks in particular may be struggling with isolation as we physically distance, so consider reaching out to them if you’re looking for a new pen pal!
+- Write letters to essential workers, the elderly, and the incarcerated: These folks in particular may be struggling with isolation, so consider reaching out to them if you’re looking for a new pen pal!

 - Donate blood: If you’re able to, donating blood can help relieve some of the pressure on hospitals right now.